yuhong90/quoteme-bot/README.md

 # Telegram Quote Bot

-Simple Telegram bot to send quotes to a React front-end
+Simple Telegram bot to send quotes to a React front-end via a /quote command

 ## Getting started